Jay-mishra04/Machine-Learning-Project-Rossmann-Store-Sales-/README.md

 - Successfully created a model capable of accurately predicting sales for Rossmann stores.

 This project showcases the effective utilization of data analysis, feature engineering, and machine learning techniques to solve a real-world forecasting problem.
 The insights gained from the analysis provide valuable information for decision-making within the retail industry.

+Feel free to explore the code and documentation provided in this repository to gain a deeper understanding of the project and replicate the results and if you have any questions or suggestions, please don't hesitate to reach out on this [email](jabcd.1997@gmail.com)

+Happy forecasting!